suryabezawada121/Business-Demand-Prediciton/README.md

 ## Overview

-The Business Demand Estimation web app is designed to assist businesses in predicting laptop demand and forecasting future sales.
+The Laptop Demand Estimation web app is designed to assist businesses in predicting laptop demand and forecasting future sales.
 It employs machine learning models like Random Forest for classification-based prediction and K-Means Clustering for demand estimation.
 Additionally, it uses an ARIMA model for sales forecasting.
 The project aims to help businesses make informed decisions about laptop inventory and sales strategies.

 ## Technologies Used